Hong Kong is one of the most famous cities in the world, with an intoxicating mix of Chinese and English cultures, both old and new.

 Sogo department store at Causeway Bay.
 Image by Cheung Yin on Unsplash.

-Here are some of the most famous places to shop when you’re in Hong Kong:
+Here are some of the most famous places to shop:

-• Tai Yuen Street if you’re traveling with the kids and want to buy some toys.
+- Tai Yuen Street if you’re traveling with kids and want to buy toys and collectibles.

 The famous Temple Street Night Market.
 Image by Vernon Raineil Cenzon on Unsplash.